Cryptdevfivem/fun-script/README.md

 end)
 ```

-Paste this in the Lua section of Eulen to spawn a vehicle as long as you know the spawncode
+*Paste this in a Lua executor to spawn a vehicle as long as you know the spawncode*
 ```lua
 Citizen.CreateThread(function()
     AddTextEntry('FMMC_MPM_NC', "Enter the car spawncode name")